CenterForOpenScience/COSDev/docs/osf/setup.rst

 Therefore, run the following commands each in their own terminal windows, making sure to switch to the OSF virtual environment (and directory) each time:
     ::

-            invoke mongo -d  # Runs mongod as a daemon invoke mailserver
+            invoke mongo -d  # Runs mongodb as a daemon invoke mailserver
             invoke rabbitmq
             invoke celery_worker